ropensci/roweb3/content/blog/2023-03-17-ropensci-news-digest-march-2023/index.md

-The following four packages recently became a part of our software suite:
+The following five packages recently became a part of our software suite:

++ [geojson](https://docs.ropensci.org/geojson), developed by Scott Chamberlain together with Jeroen Ooms: Classes for GeoJSON to make working with GeoJSON easier.
+Includes S3 classes for GeoJSON classes with brief summary output, and a few methods such as extracting and adding bounding boxes, properties, and coordinate reference systems; working with newline delimited GeoJSON; linting through the geojsonlint package; and serializing to/from Geobuf binary GeoJSON format.
+It is available on [CRAN]( https://CRAN.R-project.org/package=geojson).

 + [openalexR](https://docs.ropensci.org/openalexR), developed by Massimo Aria together with Trang Le: A set of tools to extract bibliographic content from OpenAlex database using API <https://docs.openalex.org>.
 It is available on [CRAN]( https://CRAN.R-project.org/package=openalexR).
 It has been [reviewed](https://github.com/ropensci/software-review/issues/560).